emmanueluche/dune_imperium_uprising_4/Manual.md

+## Across the Imperium (Page 2)

+Note: The game comes with multiple leaders from some of the Great Houses.
+For the most authentic story experience, more than one leader from the same House shouldn’t be used in the same game.
+But the game is also designed to allow nonstandard leader combinations and “What If?” scenarios.

 ## Setup (Page 4)

 - A. Place the game board in your play area (with the side shown face up), and then place the following components on it: